Palmerston North City Council is an accredited building consent authority and manages, monitors and processes building consent applications.

 Property information memorandums

-It’s also a way to find out about any other requirements you might need for your project, such as resource consents, development contribution levies, vehicle crossings or other issues that may affect the design and/or construction of the proposed structure.
+A property information memorandum (PIM) provides information about land and about the requirements of other Acts that may be relevant to proposed building work, such as resource consents, development contribution levies, vehicle crossings or other issues that may affect the design and/or construction of the proposed structure.

 Unauthorised building work

 Unauthorised building work is work carried out with no evidence it was approved by Council.
 The information in the guide below will help you determine what to do.

 For building work carried out without a building consent before the introduction of the Building Act 1991, a third party report may be placed on the property file as a public record.
 Council does not accept any responsibility for checking or validating these reports, nor does it accept liability for the content, as current legislation does not allow for the lawful establishment of such work.